 All outstanding stock options vest and become exercisable over a period not exceeding five years (time vesting) from the date of grant.
 The outstanding options have a term of seven years.

-(f) Excludes the effect of approximately 5.5 million (2022: 5.1 million) options and performance shares that are anti-dilutive.
+(ii) Excludes the effect of approximately 6.3 million (2023: 5.5 million) stock options and restricted share units that are anti-dilutive for the twelve months ended December 31, 2024.